 - Include a "D" following the course number, before the section number.

-- In the Dates, Comments, Restrictions column, submit the appropriate course type for approved diversity courses.
+- In the Dates, Restrictions, Comments column, submit the appropriate course type for approved diversity courses.

 - DD - Domestic, DG - Global, or DJ - Justice

-- Submission to the Undergraduate Curriculum Committee Subcommittee on Diversity (UCCSD) for Spring 2016 diversity renewals and new courses are due in May 2015.
+- Submission to the Undergraduate Curriculum Committee Subcommittee on Diversity (UCCSD) for Spring 2024 diversity renewals and new courses are due by May 1, 2023.

 - Courses with STAFF cannot be submitted as diversity.
-If submitted, Records will enter as a non-diversity course.
+If submitted, Records enters it as a non-diversity course.

-- Once a faculty member is assigned, and the course is determined by the department chair to be an approved diversity course, the department chair must submit two Change of Course Status e-forms adding the diversity section and cancelling the non-diversity section.
+- Once a faculty member is assigned, and the course is determined by the department chair to be an approved diversity course, the department chair must submit two Change of Course Status eForms adding the diversity section and canceling the non-diversity section.

 - Further information is available on the Diversity Course Requirement portion of the Office of Academic Affairs webpage: http://www.loyola.edu/department/academicaffairs/diversity.aspx

-- In the Dates, Restrictions, Comments column, indicate SO for service-learning optional or SL for service-learning mandatory.
+- In the Dates, Restrictions, Comments column, indicate SL for service-learning.

-- Courses must be approved by the Service-Learning Office before Records can add the course type (SL, SO).
+- Courses must be approved by the Service-Learning Office.

-- Requisites are taken from the current catalogue information associated with the submitted term.
+- Requisites are taken from the current catalogue associated with the submitted term.

-- Changes to courses or new courses for the 2016-17 academic year should be submitted via the Catalogue Course Update (CCU) eForm, now available on WebAdvisor.
+- Changes to courses or new courses for the 2023-24 academic year should be submitted via the Catalogue Course Update (CCU) eForm.

 - On the master schedule, in the Dates, Restrictions, Comments column, include "CCU submitted to Records."